ZerothAngel/FtDScripts/missile/generalmissile.md

    * 4 &mdash; *Altitude* is added to the missile's current altitude.
 Using 0 for *Altitude* is probably best.
    * 5 &mdash; *Altitude* is a lower bound, i.e. max(target altitude, *Altitude*)
    * 6 &mdash; *Altitude* is an upper bound, i.e. min(target altitude, *Altitude*)
- * Change &mdash; An optional (i.e. can be nil) table of parameters that specific changes to the missile's state, e.g. variable thrust change, ballast depth change, etc. See the section below for more details.
+ * Change &mdash; An optional (i.e. can be nil or omitted) table of parameters that specify changes to the missile's state, e.g. variable thrust change, ballast depth change, etc. See the section below for more details.

+## Anti-Air Phase Parameters ##

+Currently, the anti-air profile does not have any phase parameters specific to anti-air aside from *Range*, which may be omitted in certain situations as noted above.

+## Surface Phase Parameters ##

+All phases require *Distance*.

+All non-terminal phases also require *AboveSeaLevel*, and *MinElevation*.
+All other phase parameters are optional (i.e. may be nil or omitted).

+For the closing phase, *Distance* represents the maximum distance to aim for when adjusting altitude.
+Smaller means the closing altitude is reached sooner, but a steeper angle must be made.

+ * AboveSeaLevel &mdash; true or false which determines whether this phase occurs above or below the water line.
+Affects terrain hugging.
+ * MinElevation &mdash; Added to terrain height to give the minimum altitude that the missile will go during this phase.
+ * ApproachAngle &mdash; If non-nil, the missile will approach at a certain angle.
+"Forward" is based on the target's velocity.
+"0" will approach in front of the target, "180" from the rear, and "90" directly from the (closest) side.
+Because only the target's instantaneous velocity is used, this may yield unstable results.
  * Evasion &mdash; nil or an array of two values.
 If non-nil, the first value is the maximum horizontal displacement in meters.
 The second value is the time scale, usually positive values <1 work well.

-## Omitting Anti-Air or Profile Configs ##
+## Omitting Anti-Air or Surface Configs ##

 If you omit the *AntiAir* section, then the profile defined by *Phases* will always be used.

 If you omit the *Phases* section, then the missiles will always be in anti-air mode and always use the *AntiAir* parameters.

-If neither are omitted, then you **must** define *ProfileActivationElevation* to differentiate between the two modes.
+If neither are omitted, then you **must** define *AirProfileElevation* to differentiate between the two modes.

 ## Change Parameters ##

-All phases in the profile may have an optional set of parameters that determine when and how to change the missile's state.
+All phases in a profile may have an optional set of parameters that determine when and how to change the missile's state.

 An example, which includes all currently supported parameters: